TorbenRahbekKoch/mr-legacy/public/data/blogs/about-this-site/entry.md

 ## React

-Well, regardless of my rant against TypeScript above I have chosen to use use exactly that for creating this site together with React, and you may have guessed it: I do not *entirely* dislike React.
+Well, regardless of my rant against TypeScript above I have chosen to use exactly that for creating this site together with React, and you may have guessed it: I do not *entirely* dislike React.
 Actually I quite like the component based approach of React.
 More articles about that in the exciting future.

 I simply created the site with [create-react-app](https://create-react-app.dev/):